dpersing/ada-a11y-intro/a11y-presentation.md

 ## More Advanced Stuff

-### WAI-ARIA

-(WAI-ARIA) is designed to enhance already well-formed HTML for even greater accessibility.

-	* ARIA code sample and example

 ### Screen-Reader-Only Text

 Information designed for screen readers specifically can be hidden from sighted users.
+You might want to do this if you're using icons to supplement text labels, or if some information is conveyed through visual design that's not apparent in the text alone.

 	* ARIA code sample and example

-Why not just use `display: none;`?
+**Q:** Why not just use `display: none;` to visually hide content?
+**A:** `display: none;` hides content from sighted users and screen readers as well.
+It signals that content should be hidden altogether.

 ### Accessible Dynamic Content